Jonathan-Mandl/Ex4/README.md

 The Command5.cpp class is the option if the user enter 5 to download results.
 The functions in that class is:
  - Command5() - init command5 obejct.
- - execute() - get from the user local path to creat file with the results of the knn algorithem on the data.
+ - execute() - get from the user local path to creat file with the results of the knn algorithem on the classify data.